Robot guards the dogs at SF animal shelter and frightens some

 Every part, that is, not taken up by cameras and lights or photos of cats and dogs.
 They look happy, but I wasn’t exactly reassured.

-Paranoia aside, what the robot does do according to its manufacturer is primarily gather audio and visual data.
-It can also scan and remember license plates and notify clients if a flagged one appears in the parking lot.
-Oh, and it hums as it works, a strange ambient whirring of a robot ditty as it scoots along at three miles an hour.
+Paranoia aside, what the robot does do, according to its manufacturer, is primarily gather audio and visual data.
+It can also scan and remember license plates and notify clients if a flagged plate appears in the parking lot.
+Oh, and it hums as it works, a strange ambient whirring — a robot ditty — as it scoots along at three miles an hour.

-Whether or not the bot graduates from pilot program to fixture will be determined by the number of reported crimes in the period before and after its deployment, Maloney said.
+Whether or not the bot graduates from pilot program and becomes a permanent fixture will be determined by the number of reported crimes in the period before and after its deployment, Maloney said.
 That, and how people respond.
-So far, Taylor is in the minority – Maloney said the feedback has been “overwhelmingly positive.”
+So far, Taylor is in the minority — Maloney said the feedback has been “overwhelmingly positive.”

 The other outstanding question is whether City Hall will intervene.
 Folks there have been working on some legislation to keep sidewalks for people and pets only.
 Taylor, who has been helping to craft that legislation with District 7 Supervisor Norman Yee’s staff, says it currently makes no specific provision for security robots, only delivery ones.